Further information on one to one Performance Coaching

 My approach is about working in partnership with a rider to aid their progression.
 Limitations to performance and progression are often not so much to do with fine tuning physical development, but more frequently associated with confidence to succeed, technical and tactical competence as well as what I term 'performance knowledge'.

-A structured plan is only the tip of the iceberg with regard to the support needed for many riders to consistently progress.
+A structured plan is only the tip of the iceberg with regard to the support riders needed for many riders to consistently progress.
 My ethos is to generate a culture of reflective practice, driven by process goals, and a willingness to learn from failures as well as success.
-This creates a potent development environment, and is a clear step up from a plan that solely focuses on progressing physical attributes, such as a rider's FTP (just because such tings are easy to measure).
-To generate such a culture, I keep the numbers of riders I coach to a maximum of 10, so I can take the time with each to ensure they feel they have the support and guidance to hand to progress effectively.
+This creates a potent development environment, and is a clear step up from a plan that solely focuses on progressing physical attributes, such as a rider's FTP (just because such things are easy to measure).
+To generate such a culture, I keep the numbers of riders I coach limited, so I can take the time with each to ensure they feel they have the support and guidance to hand to progress effectively.

 To effectively achieve targets, it is important to get to know a rider as an individual and see cycling from their point of view, to understand their motivations, their circumstances and their cycling aspirations, as well as the demands of the event they are working towards.
 Thus a tenet of Southern Cycle Coaching is to coach riders I can easily communicate with, as it really helps to ensure both coach and rider are on the same page.